 Grade 2 Rapids

 It takes about 3 hours to reach Bheemeshwari from Bangalore.
 The 8 KMs rafting trip takes about 2 hours or so.
-If you plan properly you can pack in a small-trek in the jungles around the river.
+If you plan properly you can pack in a trek in the jungles around the river.
 Spot some elephants and deer, and you can see some birds.
 Trek is pretty light.
 You get to eat at the jungle lodges eating place.
 Some plain and simple food and some tea with biscuits in the evening.
 All in all, you can have a well-spent day.
 You can come back home physically tired but mentally refreshed.

 Recommend you to read following One Day Trip From Bangalore.